After the Hearing

 What Happens After the Hearing?

-In most cases, the Vice-Chair or Panel assigned to your appeal or application will write the WSIAT’s decision after the hearing and mail it to you within 120 days.
-Some decisions may take longer than 120 days if they are complex or require post-hearing work.
-Once a decision is made, the WSIAT will mail it to all parties in the appeal.
-The WSIAT will also send the decision to the WSIB to be implemented.
+In most cases, the Vice-Chair or Panel assigned to your appeal or application will write the WSIAT decision after the hearing.
+Once a decision is made, we’ll send it to all parties in the appeal.
+We’ll also send the decision to the Workplace Safety Insurance Board (WSIB).

 How Long Will it Take to Receive the Decision?

-Usually, you will receive the decision within 120 days from the last day of hearing or when post-hearing work is complete.
-However, if the appeal is complicated, it may take more time.
-Please Contact Us if you have not received your decision within 120 days and have not heard from the WSIAT.
+Usually, you’ll receive the decision within 120 days from the last day of hearing or when post-hearing work is complete.
+If the appeal is complicated, it may take more time.
+Please Contact Us if you have not received your decision within 120 days and have not heard from us.

 Post-Hearing Procedure

-After the hearing, the Vice-Chair or Panel assigned to your appeal may decide that they need more information before they can make a decision.
-If that occurs, WSIAT staff will write to you to let you know what information is required.
-You are expected to cooperate with WSIAT staff in obtaining the required information.
-Only the requested information will be accepted at this stage in the proceeding, unless permission is granted by the Vice-Chair or Panel.
+After the hearing, the Vice-Chair or Panel assigned to your appeal may decide they need more information before making a decision.
+If that happens, we’ll write to you to let you know what information is needed.
+You are expected to cooperate with us in getting the information.
 All participating parties will have an opportunity to respond to the information added to the appeal or application.
-Additional hearing days may also be needed before the WSIAT’s decision can be made.
-For more information, please read the Practice Direction: Post-Hearing Procedure or Contact Us.
+We may need more hearing days before the Vice-Chair or Panel can make a decision.
+For more information, please review Practice Direction #25 – Post-Hearing Procedure or Contact Us.

 Inactive Appeals

-An appeal may be made inactive after the hearing by the WSIAT.
+We may make an appeal inactive after the hearing.
 You must respond to requests for updates or information.
-If you do not provide the information required to proceed, your appeal may be closed.
-For more information on inactive appeals, please read the Practice Direction: Inactive Appeals or Contact Us.
+If you don’t provide the information needed to proceed, your appeal may be closed.
+For more information on inactive appeals, please review Practice Direction #24 – Inactive Appeals or Contact Us.

 Tribunal Hearing Recordings and Transcripts